 Academic year 2019-2020 fellowships are awarded for nine months and provide a total stipend of $15,000 for graduate students and $5,000 for undergraduates.
 Academic Year tuition and fees are paid up to $18,000 for graduate students and $10,000 for undergraduates.
 Fellowship recipients must be engaged in full-time study for the duration of their awards.
 The Academic Year fellowship requires that each quarter students take for a letter grade both a Middle East language course and one Middle East studies course.
 It is expected that AY fellowships will be used at UCLA unless advanced approval is granted.
 AY awards may be used for dissertation research for students at the advanced level of language proficiency, but this must also be approved in advance.

 - Statement of purpose of no more than 1,000 words, outlining your primary research interest and explaining how language study will enhance the project, career goals and area of specialization.

 - Resume or CV

-- * Competitive preference is given to applicants who demonstrate financial need as evidenced by submission of the FAFSA.
-Students may demonstrate financial need by including a copy of your 2017-18 FAFSA Student Aid Report (SAR) and your most recent financial aid award letter.
+- Competitive preference is given to applicants who demonstrate financial need as evidenced by submission of the FAFSA.
+Students may demonstrate financial need by including a copy of your most recent FAFSA Student Aid Report (SAR) and/or your most recent financial aid award letter.
 To complete the FAFSA application, visit https://fafsa.ed.gov/.